Fully notated pieces

 It's tempting to call it “classical”.
 I don't feel like it though.
 Simply being fully notated doesn't make it classical.
 “Classical” implies at least conformance with the common practice period traditions, or certain artistic merit, or both.
 Then again, a lot of contemporary classical music ignores the common practice period rules or breaks them on purpose.
-A lot of contemporary classical music isn't very good, to put it politely.
+A lot of contemporary classical music also isn't very good, to put it politely.
 On the other hand, a lot of common practice period music wasn't all that good either.

 Still, I'm pretty sure if I call these exercises in composition “classical music”, real academic musicians will give me very odd looks.
 I'll stick with “fully notated” which is vague enough to cover everything and not offensive to anyone.